 Find the people who already have a following in your ideal market — and partner with them so you get in front of their communities with their endorsement.

 In 35 years in business, I’ve been partnering in various ways from the beginning.
 My most successful experience is reaching out to Jay Conrad Levinson, “Father of Guerrilla Marketing,” to invite him to be a co-author with me on Guerrilla Marketing Goes Green (Wiley, 2010).
-He has massive credibility and visibility in the green business world, and I got to be part of the most famous and successful marketing brand in history — and multiple exposures to his list (84,000 at the time).
+He got massive credibility and visibility in the green business world, and I got to be part of the most famous and successful marketing brand in history — and multiple exposures to his list (84,000 at the time).
 I also got Stephen M.R.
 Covey to do the foreword by mentioning Jay’s involvement.
-I did my second Guerrilla book this year: Guerrilla Marketing to Heal the World.
+I did my second Guerrilla book in 2016: Guerrilla Marketing to Heal the World.

 Partnerships will play key roles as I enter the next phase of my career.
 For many years, I’ve been a green business profitability consultant, copywriter, speaker, and author.
 Now I’m going beyond just going green to show businesses how they can profit by turning hunger and poverty into sufficiency, war into peace, and catastrophic climate change into planetary balance — and going beyond sustainability to the world we all want.
 I’m expecting the income stream will be through corporate sponsorships, which are all about providing credibility, visibility, and marketability to the sponsor.